shashankms9/miyagi/docs/labs/02-build-your-own-copilot/Lab1.md

      yarn dev
     ```

-   >**Note**: Wait for 5 mins and proceed with next step dont wait for script to complete.
+   **Note**: Let the command run, meanwhile you can proceed with the next step.

 1. Open a another tab in edge, and  browser the following
    ```
      http://localhost:4001
    ```

-   Get the port from the logs in the terminal.
-You should see the miyagi app running locally.
+   **Note**: Refresh the page continuously until you miyagi app running locally as depicted in the image below.

    ![](./Media/miyagi1.png)

 ### Task 6: Vectorize and persist embeddings in Azure Cognitive Search